2025 Invercargill City Council election

-The 2025 Invercargill City Council election was a local election held from 9 September to 11 October in Invercargill, New Zealand as part of that year's nation-wide local elections.
+The 2025 Invercargill City Council election was a local election held from 9 September to 11 October in Invercargill, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Invercargill, 12 city councillors, and other local representatives for the 2025–2028 term of the Invercargill City Council.
 Postal voting and the first-past-the-post voting system were used.

 Tom Campbell, councillor and deputy mayor since 2022, was elected to the mayoralty, replacing retiring mayor Nobby Clark.